-- The landform record displays a signal of relatively more rapid rates of thinning in the ice saddle region ascompared to the Keewatin Ice Dome, as the Keewatin Ice Dome became the dominant ice source region during deglaciation.
+The landform record displays a signal of more rapid thinning in the ice saddle region compared to the Keewatin Ice Dome, as the Keewatin Ice Dome became the dominant ice source region during deglaciation.
 Combined with the available chronological constraints, this provides support for the demise of the ice saddle and separation of the ice sheets occurring before the end of the Bølling-Allerød interval (Gregoire et al., 2016; Stoker et al., 2022).
 The dominance of northerly-oriented ice flow at the local LGM and the start of deglaciation (Figure 6B-G) demonstrates a strong influence of the Cordilleran-Laurentide ice saddle on the ice drainage network.
 During the start of the Bølling-Allerød interval, the shift to more northwesterly-oriented ice flow occurs as surface mass balance / elevation feedback causes the rapid thinning of the ice saddle and weakens it relative to the Keewatin Dome (Figure 6H).
 The ice stream network responds to this change as the Amundsen Gulf Ice Stream (Figure 6G; Fs 222 and 239), with its strong northwards ice flow signal, terminates and is replaced by the Paulatuk Ice Stream (Figure 6H; Fs-138) with a more northwesterly ice flow orientation.
-By the end of the Bølling- Allerød interval, ice flow was broadly westerly-oriented as the ice sheets had separated and the ice saddle had fully collapsed - 865 (Figure 6I).
+By the end of the Bølling-Allerød interval, ice flow was broadly westerly-oriented as the ice sheets had separated and the ice saddle had fully collapsed (Figure 6I).

 An alternative scenario, where the rapid retreat of the Amundsen Gulf Ice Stream causes ice drawdown from the Keewatin Ice Dome and leads to the collapse of the ice saddle, has been proposed by Pico et al. (2019).
 This connection between Amundsen Gulf Ice Stream retreat and the ice saddle collapse is based on numerical ice sheet models forced by different palaeotopographies.
-Based on radiocarbon ages, the collapse of the Amundsen Gulf Ice Stream took place after 13.0 ka and

-- 870 hence is used to suggest that the saddle collapse likely occurred after 13.0 ka (Lakeman et al., 2018; Pico et al., 2019).
+Based on radiocarbon ages, the collapse of the Amundsen Gulf Ice Stream took place after 13.0 ka and hence is used to suggest that the saddle collapse likely occurred after 13.0 ka (Lakeman et al., 2018; Pico et al., 2019).
 In fact, it is difficult to envisage a scenario where the Amundsen Gulf Ice Stream is not an important driver of rapid ice drawdown and margin retreat due to the large ice fluxes and high calving rates it likely delivered through the marine terminating margin.
 That said, it is unclear whether the collapse of the Amundsen Gulf Ice Stream preceded the loss of the CIS-LIS saddle and whether this mechanism of drawdown is strong enough to weaken the entire ice saddle.
-Indeed, a recent re-evaluation of the - 875 radiocarbon constraints on the retreat of the Amundsen Gulf Ice Stream have suggested that marine mollusc incursion records the opening of the Bering Strait and not the rapid retreat of the Amundsen Gulf Ice Stream, with collapse likely occurring prior to 14.0 cal. ka BP (Vaughan et al., 2024).

-Based on the empirical constraints, we favour the rapid thinning of the ice saddle region as the driver of rapid ice margin retreat across the Northern Interior Plains.
-The landform record indicates that the final ice flow event in the Mackenzie Valley at 880 ~65°N exhibits a clear southwards deflection around a topographic high of ~700m prominencetopography, within a broad westerly ice flow pattern from the Keewatin Ice Dome (Fs-25; Figure 6I and 9).
-Southerly ice flow up the Mackenzie Valley is overprinted on northerly ice flow from the ice saddle region, and therefore is only possible following, the total collapse or significant weakening of the ice saddle, which would otherwise dominate the westward signal of the Keewatin Ice Dome.
+Indeed, a recent re-evaluation of the radiocarbon constraints on the retreat of the Amundsen Gulf Ice Stream have suggested that marine mollusc incursion records the opening of the Bering Strait and not the rapid retreat of the Amundsen Gulf Ice Stream, with collapse likely occurring prior flow pattern from the Keewatin Ice Dome (Fs-25; Figure 6I and 9).
+Southerly ice flow up the Mackenzie Valley is overprinted on northerly ice flow from the ice saddle region, and therefore is only possible following the total collapse or significant weakening of the ice saddle, which would otherwise dominate the westward signal of the Keewatin Ice Dome.
 Both radiocarbon and cosmogenic nuclide exposure age constraints show that the Mackenzie Valley at ~65°N was deglaciated and occupied by Glacial Lake Mackenzie by the end of the Bølling-Allerød interval (Stoker et al., 2022; Dalton et al., 2023).
-This final ice flow event (Figure 9Figure 8; Fs 24-26 and 31-32) constraints the separation of the ice sheets to before the Younger Dryas and is incompatible with the scenario proposed by Pico et al. (2019).
+This final ice flow event (Figure 8; Fs 24-26 and 31-32) constrains the separation of the ice sheets to before the Younger Dryas and is incompatible with the scenario proposed by Pico et al. (2019).